 When death has occurred outside England and Wales and the body is returned to England or Wales, the death is not registered by the Registrar of Births and Deaths when the coroner has finished investigating or has concluded the inquest.
 Further information about what to do when a death occurs abroad can be found on the Foreign and Commonwealth Office’s website, at: https://www.gov.uk/government/publications/coping-with-death-abroad.

-If a cremation takes place abroad and the cremated remains are brought back into England or Wales, coroners will not have jurisdiction and therefore an inquest cannot take place.
+If cremation takes place abroad and the cremated remains are brought back into England or Wales, they will not have jurisdiction and therefore an inquest cannot take place.